Ananya-Jha-code/DolphinEye/README.md

 - Calculating the depth of the objects
    - The inspiration for depth calculation was taken from [here](https://ieeexplore.ieee.org/document/9234074)
    - It essentially utilises a focal distance relationship to calculate how far an object is.
+- Sending warning messages in case object is too close
+   - In case the distance falls below a threshhold, we've utilised the google tts API to make an mp4 of a simple warning (STOP) which is played back to the user.
 - [NOTE] This implementation works ONLY for a real time stream

 ## Installation and Quick Start